This website is for City employees.

 • For professional service contracts: Purchase order amount shall be the full contract amount.

-• Where can I get a year to date operating budget report: On Financial Resources webpage -->"Eden How To: Running an Expenditure Detail Report for a PO"
+• Where can I get a year-to-date operating budget report: On Financial Resources webpage -->"Eden How To: Running an Expenditure Detail Report for a PO"

 • What happens at the end of the fiscal year: Purchase order budget does roll over at the end of the fiscal year.
 Purchase orders are set up to cross-fiscal years.
 There is no “use or lose it!”